Pierre Martin (French Navy officer): Revolutionary wars

-In 1795, his squadron captured Berwick, and fought the Battle of Cape Noli against Hotham's fleet.
-In July, another clash between the two fleets resulted in the Naval Battle of Hyères Islands.
+In 1795, his squadron captured Berwick, and fought the Battle of Genoa against Hotham's fleet.
+In July, another clash between the two fleets resulted in the Battle of the Hyères Islands.

 With most of his forces blockaded in Toulon harbour, Martin launched numerous small squadrons for limited raids.
 Martin was promoted to vice-admiral in March 1796 and relieved by Brueys.

 Préfet maritime

 Martin was put in charge of the forces in Rochefort, and became préfet maritime when the charge was founded in 1801, until 1809.
 When Latouche-Tréville died in 1804, numerous officier petitioned for him to be put in charge of the Mediterranean fleet.

 In April 1809, Allemand's insufficiently strong defensive positions gave Admiral Gambier an opportunity for a strike, leading to the Battle of the Basque Roads.
 The resulting loss of four ships and two frigates was blamed on captains, four of whom were court-martialed with one relieved of duty and one, Laffon, of Calcutta, executed by firing squad, but Allemand's role was never questioned, much to the outrage of the officers.
 Martin openly expressed his disapproval of the verdict.

 Martin fell out of favour and was kept away from responsibilities until the end of the Empire.
 He retired in 1814, though he was reintegrated during the Hundred Days.
 The Bourbon Restauration considered him to be compromised with Napoleon, as he had attempted to communicate plans for an evasion to America.
 Nevertheless, in 1817, he was confirmed as a Count by Louis XVIII.

 Martin died in 1820.
 His epitaph reads: